eidam/cf-workers-audit-logs/README.md

-# Cloudflare Worker - Status Page
+# Cloudflare Worker - Audit Logs

 A Cloudflare Worker using KV and CRON trigger for checking and sending Audit Logs to Slack.
 Using **Cloudflare Workers**, **CRON Triggers,** and **KV storage**. 🚀